rackerlabs/docs-cloud-servers/api-docs/extensions/ext-config-drive.rst

 	   content cannot be decoded message.

-	   Encoded user-data is a base64 encoded string and adheres to one of a few specs (depending on the Linux distribution): Ubuntu-style and CoreOS-style.
+	   Encoded user-data is a base64 encoded string and adheres to one of a few specs (depending on the Linux distribution): the Ubuntu operating system style and CoreOS-style.

 **personality**
    Located in openstack/content/0000 with the path listed in the